 - Obstructions of the gallbladder or kidneys

 - Thyroid dysfunction

-State-of-the-art nuclear medicine tools, such as the PET scanner, are effective in diagnosing, staging, and treating many types of cancers.
+State-of-the-art nuclear medicine tools are effective in diagnosing, staging, and treating many types of cancers.

 How It Works

 Nuclear medicine scanning involves administering small amounts of radioactive material called tracers.
 These tracers are injected, inhaled, or swallowed by the patient before or during the scanning procedure.

 Patients lie on a table while the nuclear medicine camera moves over or around them for about 30 to 60 minutes.
 (Complex scans may take longer and be repeated over several days.)
 The camera records the pattern of the tracers as they travel through the body or to various organs.
 Images are shown digitally on computer monitors and then interpreted by radiologists who send reports to your referring health care provider.

 The radioactive tracers do not cause any side effects or sensations and leave the body quickly.
 Most nuclear medicine procedures require minimal preparation.
 You may be told to restrict your eating or drinking or to discontinue certain medications for a short period of time.
 You will receive specific instructions when your exam is scheduled.